Co Parenting With Different Religions: Everything You Need to Know

-In 2003, the father left the Exclusive Brethren faith and consequently separated from his wife.
+In 2003, the father left the Exclusive Brethren faith and separated from his wife.

-Members of the Exclusive Brethren are, in accordance with their faith, not permitted to socialise with people outside of their religious community.
+In accordance with their faith, members of the Exclusive Brethren are not permitted to socialise with people outside of their religious community.

 The mother, a devoutly religious woman, remained within the community.

-In 2006 the court heard the application the father made against his wife seeking that they share equal parental responsibility and that the three underage children live with him.
+In 2006 the court heard the father’s application against his wife, seeking that they share equal parental responsibility and that the three underage children live with him.

 The mother sought orders that she have sole parental responsibility and that there be no requirement for the children to spend time or communicate with their father.